Lacrymology/states/elasticsearch/doc/pillar.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ES transport port.

-if multiple instances of ES run on the same host, the port must be
+If multiple instances of ES run on the same host, the port must be
 different.

-Default: 9300.
+Default: ``9300``.

 elasticsearch:nodes:{{ node minion ID }}:{{ state }}:http
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-if this instance handle ES HTTP API port. only one HTTP API instance is required for each host.
+If this instance handle ES HTTP API port.
+Only one HTTP API instance is required for each host.

-Default: True.
+Default: ``True``.

 elasticsearch:heap_size
 ~~~~~~~~~~~~~~~~~~~~~~~